Parks & Recreation Coalition of Brookhaven (PARC)

 RAIN OR SHINE!
 We will be able to find birds in light rain, for sure.

-Directions and Parking: From I-285 on the north side of Atlanta, take Exit 29.
+Directions and parking: From I-285 on the north side of Atlanta, take Exit 29.
 Go south on Ashford Dunwoody Rd. about 0.95 mile, then turn left onto W. Nancy Creek Dr. NE.
 Drive to 1st large parking on SW corner of lake.
-GPS coordinates: 33.90935734144555, -84.3255001536016

 Please do not park in the first two rows of the baseball parking lot.
 Those are reserved on some Saturday mornings for "Challenger Baseball" (all inclusive league for children with various special needs).